 This paper was done in a 2017 internship with Dr. Laetitia Minary at the French Université de Lorraine.
 We explored the distribution of smoking and smoking-related characteristics in a pilot sample of 200-250 French youth in vocational training.
 The goal was to use this pilot sample to explore mechanisms to consider for an upcoming smoking cessation intervention (which ended up never seeing the day, but things like that happen in research!).
 We found that while smoking was not associated with parental education in the sample, young smokers from socially disadvantaged backgrounds were more likely to report wanting to quit and less likely to feel like they could quit.
-The study had some clear methodological limitations, but it offered some new evidence to argue that, even in a “homogeneous” group such as youth in vocational training, we have to consider socioeconomic differences when designing, implementing, and evaluating interventions.
+The study offered some new evidence to argue that, even in a “homogeneous” group such as youth in vocational training, we have to consider socioeconomic differences when designing, implementing, and evaluating interventions.

 Gagné T, Ghenadenik AE.
 Rethinking the relationship between socio-economic status and health: challenging how socio-economic status is currently used in health inequality research.
 Scandinavian Journal of Public Health.
 2018; 46(1): 53-56.

 This commentary was published in response to an excellent article by Oversveen and colleagues on the value of sociological theory for the study of health inequalities.
 I proposed that we need to develop explicit tools to push new authors to systematically discuss: 1) the social theories they use to support their study of social differences in health outcomes and 2) the theoretical reasons behind their choice of socioeconomic measures.